department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/dependents.md

 You’ll need to update your child’s school information in eBenefits.

 Sign in to your eBenefits account.
-Click “Add or Remove Dependents” under the “Apply” section on the home page.
+Click “Add or Remove Dependents” under the “Apply” section on the homepage.

 Then select “Update Dependents.” <br>
 <br>